-A.S.A.P. is involved in the planning and implementation of a number of community-based programs in 2012.
+A.S.A.P. is involved in the planning and implementation of a number of community-based programs.
 Volunteers and donations are welcomed!

 YOUTH RISK BEHAVIOR SURVEY

-The next survey is being conducted at Nantucket High School in February.
-Posters and advertisements will be created as a followup to the survey, based on the overall results.
-All communications will be created in both English and Spanish languages.
+Youth Risk Behavior Surveys are conducted at both the high school and middle school.
+Posters and advertisements are created as a followup to the survey, based on the overall results.
+All communications are created in both English and Spanish languages.

 DRUG TAKE BACKS